Tep1g/notes/content/Gem5/Exercises/Exercise 4.md

 ## Purpose
 The purpose of this exercise will be to address some of the issues with the prior exercise (3).
 One issue is that the execution of the row major function in `main()` causes a couple of issues.
 The primary issue is that it makes it difficult to analyze the stats.
 Another issue is that it causes the row major function to have potential access to precached data before the execution of that "thread" is even invoked.
 The solution to this problem is to add a third core so that each thread gets executed independently of `main()`.

 Another issue is that the simplicity in the summing algorithm makes it difficult to draw a clear distinction between the row major and column major threads when it comes to the benchmarking speeds.
-The solution here will be to randomize the row/column that each both threads index for.
+The solution here will be to randomize the row/column that the threads index for.

 Another issue is associating memory transfers to specific instructions.
 The solution will be to add a custom debug message that prints the program counter (PC) within the packet of the top level (L1) memory request.